 Extracted Content Log Service extracts the log content based on the specified sample log and delimiter.
 The extracted log content is delimited into values.
 You must specify a key for each value.Click Next to complete the configuration and use Logtail to collect logs.Note

-- The Logtail configurations require at most 3 minutes to take effect.
+- The Logtail configuration file requires at most 3 minutes to take effect.

 - If an error occurs when you use Logtail to collect logs, see Diagnose collection errors.

-- The index is applicable only to the log data that is newly written.
+- Indexes are applicable only to the log data that is newly written to Log Service.

 - In the Projects section, click the project in which you want to query and analyze logs.